SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 Attributes
 ==========

-:newTerm:`Attributes` provide additional information about a declaration or type.
+There are two kinds of attributes in Swift --- those that apply to declarations and those that apply to types.
-There are two kinds of attributes in Swift, those that apply to declarations and those that apply to types.
+An attribute provides additional information about the declaration or type.
 For example,
 the ``discardableResult`` attribute on a function declaration indicates that, although the function returns a value,